junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin doesn't move, not until all the rest have left the place.

-"You should go, too," Obiwan reminds him.
+"You should go, too," Obi-Wan reminds him.
 "It's unwise to step your toes on all the lines."

 Anakin gives him a funny look.
 "That's the story of my life, you know."

-Obiwan grimaces.
+Obi-Wan grimaces.
 "In fact, I don't know."

 The boy is actually surprised.
 "Aren't you guys like, 'Big Brother is watching you' type?
 Knows everything about everyone?"

-The rising tip of Obiwan's lips drops.
+The rising tip of Obi-Wan's lips drops.
 He shakes his head briefly.
 "I have a feeling there is much misunderstanding."

 "And *I*, have a feeling that you have something else you want to say, but not in front of everyone."
 Anakin observes.

-Obiwan makes a sound out of his nose, bordering both impressiveness and annoyance.
+Obi-Wan makes a sound out of his nose, bordering both impressiveness and annoyance.
 "How many 'feelings' do you have?
 Have some more, and you may call yourself a psychic."

 Anakin shrugs uncaringly.
 "Mom used to tell me to trust my intuitions, and mine is usually quite good.
 Now, don't change the subject, what is it that's still bothering you?"

-"Oh, let me see where should I start --" Obiwan says sourly.
+"Oh, let me see where should I start --" Obi-Wan says sourly.
 "I do this, we might very likely die before we can do anything.
 Do you have any idea how powerful the Emperor is, or the whole security and special forces are up there?
 How impossible it is to keep a secret from them, let alone a whole rebellious force? *And*, Count Dooku has given very explicit instruction, if I fail to seize the person behind those graffiti -- you, he'll come down here himself.
 By then, there will be no hope of speaking your way out of it."

 Anakin listens carefully, tilting his head slightly in his deep thought.
-"Do you know how long we still have before Upstairs notices anything?"
+"Do you know how long we still have before the Upstairs notices anything?"

 "Days, maybe weeks.
-I can't say for sure," Obiwan considers.
+I can't say for sure," Obi-Wan considers.
 "Patience is usually not one of their virtues."

 Anakin snorts.
 "Do they have any, at all?
 Doing all these to us, taking away our freedom, our voice.
 You saw that, everyone with a heart would know how wrong that is.
 Do they even have a heart?"

-Obiwan shifts uncomfortably.
+Obi-Wan shifts uncomfortably.
 What Anakin described, isn't that exactly himself before today?
 Is that saying *he* also didn't grow a heart?
-Obiwan doesn't know what to answer, but luckily, it seems Anakin isn't waiting for one, either.
+Obi-Wan doesn't know what to answer, but luckily, it seems Anakin isn't waiting for one, either.

 "Anyway," the boy wraps, "Good to know.
 We can still use whatever time we have to prepare."

 "For what?
 What are you going to do?"
-Obiwan is suddenly tense again.
+Obi-Wan is suddenly tense again.

 Anakin gives him a mysterious smile, "You'll see."